 Belongings that are permitted — ID, keys, payment card, cellphone —must be sanitized at the door.

 Items not permitted in studio — large bags/purses, jackets, extra clothing etc — must be left in your vehicle or bagged at the door.

 At this time we are no longer allowing clients to bring items like blankets, books, pillows etc We understand your comfort is important during your tattoo, this policy is only temporary and will be lifted as soon as possible.

 We require 48 hours notice for all cancellations or rescheduling.
 If you are sick please stay home and try to give us as much notice as you can!
-We, along with many others, have immunocompromised family members and ask that you take our health as seriously as your own.
 We are enforcing a STRICT No-Show policy.
 If you do not cancel your appointment in advance you will not be rescheduled.

-If you cancel due to being ill or concerned you're presenting symptoms we will not require you to place an additional service fee to reschedule.
-We continue to ask for as much notice as possible, as we book in advance and only see one or two clients per day finding a client to come in at the last minute, can leave us without any income that day.
+We ask for as much notice as possible, as we book in advance and only see one or two clients per day finding a client to come in at the last minute, can leave us without any income that day.

 Please be considerate of your artist; if you need to cancel at 1 am via email it’s better than 15 minutes before your appointment!

 We charge a variable non-refundable service fee for each project booked; this is directly related to variables such as design detail and scale.
 This is primarily to ensure the drawing time for your artist is covered and that you will be present at your scheduled appointment.